 McKinsey & Company has long been in the forefront when it comes to China consumer surveys and I have been reading them since for as long as I can remember.
 If you are selling consumer products to China (or in China) or even just thinking about doing so, you should be reading McKinsey’s consumer reports.
-McKinsey just came out with its “2012 Annual Chinese Consumer Report From Mass to Mainstream: Keeping Pace With China’s Rapidly Changing Consumers” and I recommend it.
+McKinsey just came out with its “2012 Annual Chinese Consumer Report From Mass to Mainstream: Keeping Pace With China’s Rapidly Changing Consumers” [link no longer exists] and I recommend it.

 Much of the report focuses on how a growing number of China’s consumers are evidencing “spending patterns typical of more affluent nations.”
 According to McKinsey, China consumers with annual incomes greater than $16,000 are “becoming more self-indulgent in purchasing activity, more individualistic in wants and needs, and more loyal to favorite brands – even while maintaining some of the traits for which Chinese consumers are renowned, such as spending lots of time in stores comparing products.”
 On the other hand, “still by far a majority of the urban population are those exhibiting spending behaviors that have long been characteristic of Chinese consumers — that is, they are basic value seekers; they tend to take their purchasing cues from others; and although brand-conscious they lack sufficient sophistication about brands to become loyal to particular ones.”

 The survey also revealed the following:

 - Though Chinese consumers are a bit less optimistic about their futures in 2012 than they were last year, they “remain extraordinarily positive regarding their prospects for enhancing their incomes.”

 - Saving among Chinese is still very high, but “rising needs and changing lifestyles are translating into higher spending in a variety of categories.
 For example, as the Chinese get busier, they are buying more ready-to-eat food to save time.”